FLHDE/freelancer-hd-edition/README.md

 * 1.1 Patch
 * Added support for zooming in turret view
 * All content from Jason's Freelancer Patch v1.25
+* Allow players to be called differently in Single Player
 * Direct3D 9 wrapper
 * Disabled IPv6 adresses in Multiplayer Server list
 * Enabled NPC paths in multiplayer
 * Fixed friendly jumphole in mission 6
 * Fixed many typos, grammar mistakes, inconsistencies, and more, in the game's text strings
-* Fixed several incorrect/missing names and descriptions in EW05, EW06, ST01, ST03 and ST03b
+* Fixed several incorrect/missing names and infocards in EW05, EW06, ST01, ST03 and ST03b
 * Improved infocards for unknown factions
 * Improved Nomad group member names
 * Include player ships in ship filter